Nola

-Nola is a town and a municipality in the Metropolitan City of Naples, Campania, southern Italy.
+Nola is a city and comune in the Metropolitan City of Naples, Campania, southern Italy.
 It lies on the plain between Mount Vesuvius and the Apennines.
 It is traditionally credited as the diocese that introduced bells to Christian worship.

 History

 Prehistory

 Excavations at Nola-Croce del Papa have uncovered extensive evidence of a small village quickly abandoned at the time of the Avellino Eruption in the 17th century BC.
 This powerful eruption from Mount Vesuvius caused the inhabitants to leave behind a wide range of pottery and other artefacts.
 The foundations of their buildings are also preserved in imprints among the mud left by the eruption.